deepsea52418/RPiTSN/README.md

 # RPiTSN
-A low-cost and easy-to-get alternative of RaspberryPi Real-Time HAT for deterministic communication.
+A low-cost and easy-to-build alternative of RaspberryPi Real-Time HAT for deterministic communication.

 ## 1. Introduction